Biology runs continuously.

 Your experiments should too.

-Keystone™ is a benchtop system for multi-day biology - designed to keep culture, interventions, and imaging in one uninterrupted run from setup to readout.
+Keystone™ is a benchtop system for multi-day cell biology — integrating culture, interventions, and imaging in one uninterrupted run.

 Your protocol is only as good as your worst handoff.